 In the debrief, participants reported feeling fear, frustration, sincere concern for imaginary people they met that day, and loss of human dignity.
 These emotions are common to the experiences of real refugees.
 The loss of dignity is not something that we think about when compared to the pain and suffering that refugees go through, but it produces a certain hurt in Joseph from The Congo.
 He recounts, “They made us drink water from the same puddle asBRKC People Teams Refugee Simulation Experience the cows.
 We are human beings, but we were put on the same level as animals.”
 Hopefully, all of the participants will now have an experience, albeit manufactured, that they can pull from when seeking to find common ground with a refugee in Kansas City.

 Another refugee simulation is being scheduled for early Fall 2017.
 It seems to be an effective way to prepare those who want to minister to refugees but also a good way to expose youth groups, families, or individuals to the struggles of some around the world who are coming to Kansas City.
-Contact Andrew at [email protected] if you have interest in being included next time or in current refugee ministry.
+Contact [email protected] if you have interest in being included next time or in current refugee ministry.